Examples of Epigrams

 The earliest Greek epigrams were poems, usually brief, inscribed on votive

-offerings at sanctuaries and on funerary monuments.
+offerings at sanctuaries and on headstones and other funerary monuments.
 Our main extant source of

 ancient Greek epigrams is the Greek Anthology (also called the Anthologia Graeca),